Meiji Karl: Corn Puffs Available Only in West Japan

 This is mainly because the sales of the corn puffs remain sluggish due to good sales of potato snacks such as potato chips.

-Those living in the eastern Japan won’t be able to purchase the Meiji’s corn puff snack at their neighboring grocery stores after this September, so neither will I because I live in Niigata Prefecture.
+So, those living in eastern parts of Japan won’t be able to purchase the treat in their neighboring grocery stores after this September.